 In this guide, we will explore the 5 best budget PC cases that we tested ourselves.
 We want to provide the best advice and guidance to our readers so we’ve focused on budget-friendly options to help you make the right buy decision.

-Each of these best budget PC cases is tried and tested by us.
+Each of these best budget PC case is tried and tested by us.
 We have taken size, ventilation, expandability, design, and obviously the price – into account.
 And we assure you that all these cases will keep you happy for several years to come.

 Best Budget PC Cases for Affordable Builds | A Quick Glance

 |1.||Cougar MX330-G||5 out of 5|